SPAIN – Balearic Islands – The Trip

 Puig de sa Morisca Archaeological Park is located just west of La Palma.
 Puig de sa Morisca (translation: “Moorish Peak”) is a hill, preserved in 2002 as an archaeological park.
 The park is 35 hectares and contains more than 15 sites and nine architectural elements that are ethnologically interesting.
 One of these sites, the Son Ferrer tomb, was excavated from 2000 through 2009, In addition, it includes Balearic flora found within a 10 km (6.2 mi) radius.

-From Mallorca, I continued my drive basically encircling the Serra de Tramuntana.
-The Ma-10 highway north of A is one of the more stunning drives in the world.
+From Mallorca, I continued my drive encircling the Serra de Tramuntana.
+The Ma-10 highway north of A is one of the most stunning drives in the world.
 The range is rugged with dramatic mountains.

 Waterworks for collecting and storing water featured qanats (underground channels to harvest and transport water), canals, ditches, storage basins, and terraces supported by dry-stone walls with a sophisticated drainage system to avoid soil erosion.